November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 30. This also garnered a couple extra box cart loads of fairly dry firewood to haul out later the weekend.

-29. Friday evening Sooley & French arrived and we set about getting stuff ready for the next day's woodcutting activities.
+29. Friday evening Sooley & French arrived and we set about getting stuff ready for the next day's woodcutting operations.
 First up was replacing the tongue on the log cart.
 The old slight steel tongue snapped off last year when Maffer was towing out a load of firewood from the long trail with his beastly Can Am 800 ATV.

 28. Sooley had an old piece of heavy square stock kicking around so we fit it to the trailer and welded it in place with his 110v wire feed arc welder.